 Children on a farm field trip, observing vegetable garden and eggs in cartons, with people gathered near a greenhouse and farm structures in the background.

-McKinney Roots is our donation farm.
-Our mission is to supply fresh produce to the food insecure in our community by growing and distributing our produce to local nonprofits, churches, and schools in Collin County.
+Our mission is to supply fresh produce to the food-insecure in our community by growing and distributing our produce to local nonprofits, churches, and schools in Collin County.
 McKinney Roots is run by two full time farmers and a dedicated team of volunteers.

 A commemorative graphic for Earth Day 2020 featuring purple flowers, a monarch butterfly, and the text 'TXN 20 2020' with a slogan 'Bringing conservation and business together'.